Practicing Empathy in the Heat of the MomentFeb 11, 2021

 - Reflect on the empathy statements above.
 Where do you see empathy serving you well as a leader?

-- Identify one action step you could take to engage empathy in an upcoming conversation.
+- Identify one action step you could take to engage your empathy in an upcoming conversation.

-- Be specific on what you will practice and when you want to practice it. (i.e. your next 1:1 or team meeting, in a conversation with your child, your spouse, or your colleague).
+- Be specific on what you will practice and when you want to practice it (i.e. your next 1:1 or team meeting, with your child or your spouse, in your next conversation with your colleague).

 - Tune into the latest Side By Side Podcast episode “Before You Say A Word: Part 1” for more on developing self-leadership to help you with those difficult conversations.